cypress-io/circleci-orb/README.md

 If you want to customize the orb configuration, you can save and tweak the output of the `circleci config process ...` to suit your needs.

-{% note warning %}
-There is no automated way to go from the "ejected" configuration back to using the orb.
+⚠️ Warning: there is no automated way to go from the "ejected" configuration back to using the orb.
-{% endnote %}

 ## Development